Gulf Harbour Radio

 The maritime border exception would be unlikely to enable the granting of visas and entry to foreign nationals on yachts for situations relating solely to financial loss or to vessels travelling primarily for pleasure or convenience such as tourists or 'wintering over'.
 People in vessels travelling to New Zealand to 'winter over' (for example, to avoid hurricane/cyclone season in the Pacific) may have other genuine humanitarian reasons or other compelling needs for coming, which would need to be demonstrated to qualify for an exception.
 I hope that this information is helpful to you.
 Thank you for writing.
 Yours sincerely , Hon Kris Faafoi, Minister of Immigration"

 Fiji now has a significant number of active Covid cases but at time of writing are still operating using the 'blue lane' system' so are the only Island group available to cruisers in the 2021 season.
 The situation is very fluid so check their web site.
-A few NZ boats have left or are about to leave.
+A few boats have arrived or are about to leave.
 After their negative Covid test and approval from Fiji the boat must leave within 72 hours which can sometimes mean the weather has changed unless you have timed your Covid test well!
 Getting a test in the weekend is problematical.

 Tonga has absolutely no entry and during 2020 a Tongan navy vessel was at Minerva Reef to stop boats entering there.